 The company has determined that there is no significant doubt about the entity's ability to continue as a going concern.
-Consequently, these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the year ended 31 December 2021 have not been adjusted to reflect their impact.
+There is no significant subsequent event.
+Accordingly, the financial position and results of operations as of and for the year ended 31 December 2022 have not been adjusted to reflect any subsequent event impact.